 Perhaps surprisingly for a city of its size, Johannesburg has a relatively small selection of international schools.
-Many expat parents choose to send their children to local private schools, which are very highly regarded.
+Many expat parents choose to send their children to local private schools, which are highly regarded.

 For expats hoping to find a school that follows the same curriculum as back home, as well as the same teaching language, the choice may be limited.
-That said, the international schools that are available in Johannesburg are generally of a very high standard.
+That said, the international schools that are available in Johannesburg are generally of a high standard.

 Below is a selection of international schools in Johannesburg.